RevenueHunt/docs/docs/how-to-guides/recommend-products.md

 Our solution takes into account your customer's choices to offer highly personalized product recommendations.

-This guide explains how to recommend products with the Shop Quiz: Product Recommendation Quiz app, the underlying algorithm and proposes solutions for complex quizzes.
+This guide explains how to recommend products with the RevenueHunt app, the underlying algorithm and proposes solutions for complex quizzes.

 ## Recommendations

 === "Shopify"

-    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants**, **main products** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **product variants**, **main products** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.

-    Shop Quiz: Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    RevenueHunt Product Recommendation Quiz **cannot recommend collections** of products, though it's possible to [only recommend products from a specific collection](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

 === "Shopify V2"

     !!! warning

-        Version 2 of the Shop Quiz: Product Recommender app is not yet available.
+        Version 2 of the RevenueHunt app is not yet available.
 It is currently in the beta testing phase.
 Learn more [here](https://docs.revenuehunt.com/customer-success/shopify-v2-beta/).

-    Shop Quiz: Product Recommendation Quiz can show on the results page **product variants**, **main products**, **collections** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **product variants**, **main products**, **collections** and **[Recharge subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.

 === "WooCommerce"

-    Shop Quiz: Product Recommendation Quiz can show on the results page **simple products**, **variable products**, **grouped products**, **external/affiliate products** and **[WooCommerce subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.
+    RevenueHunt Product Recommendation Quiz can show on the results page **simple products**, **variable products**, **grouped products**, **external/affiliate products** and **[WooCommerce subscription products](https://docs.revenuehunt.com/how-to-guides/recommend-subscription-products/)**.

-    Shop Quiz: Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category/tag/attribute](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).
+    RevenueHunt Product Recommendation Quiz **cannot recommend categories** of products, though it's possible to [only recommend products from a specific category/tag/attribute](https://docs.revenuehunt.com/how-to-guides/recommend-skincare-routine-slots/).

     !!! warning